Mike and Ike

-Mike and Ike is a brand of fruit-flavored candies that were first introduced in 1940 by the company Just Born, Inc. The origin of the candy's name remains unknown, but there are many conjectures.
-Mike and Ikes were originally all fruit flavored but now come in several different varieties which have been introduced over the years.
+Mike and Ike is an American brand of fruit-flavored candies that were first introduced in 1940 by American company Just Born.
+Despite conjecture, the origin of the candy's name remains unknown.

 History

+Mike and Ike was created by the Bethlehem, Pennsylvania-based candy company Just Born in 1940.
+When Just Born acquired the Rodda Candy Company in 1953, Rodda's expertise in jelly beans helped Just Born produce new Mike and Ike flavors, such as cotton candy.
+Additional flavors, such as root beer, came in the 1960s, and others have been introduced on and off since.

-Mike and Ike is located in Bethlehem, Pennsylvania.
-People have claimed that the name may have come from the comic strip Mike and Ike (They Look Alike), which had ended by the 1940s.
-Or the name may have referred to the Matina Brothers, two of whom, nicknamed "Mike" & "Ike," were billed as circus dwarves and had roles as Munchkins in the 1939 film The Wizard of Oz; author Dean Jensen claimed the two brothers had become so popular in America that a boxed candy was named after them.
-Other proposals include a company-wide contest, the creators' names being Mike and Ike, a vaudeville song titled “Mike and Ike”, and Dwight D. Eisenhower, whose nickname was "Ike."
-Just Born acquired the Rodda Candy Company in 1953 and produced new flavors of the candy, such as cotton candy.
-Additional flavors such as Root Beer came in the 1960s, and others have been introduced on and off since.
+The origin of the Mike and Ike name is obscure, even to the company.
+Just Born has claimed it originated from a vaudeville song, an internal naming contest, or the names of the inventors.
+People have also claimed that the name is from the Rube Goldberg comic strip Mike and Ike (They Look Alike); Dwight D. Eisenhower, whose nickname was Ike; the Matina Brothers, two of whom were nicknamed "Mike" & "Ike," and were billed as circus dwarves and appeared as Munchkins in the 1939 film The Wizard of Oz.

 Candy

-Mike and Ikes are oblong fruit-flavored chewy candies that come in several colors and varieties, including cherry, strawberry, orange, lemon, and lime.
+Mike and Ike are oblong fruit-flavored chewy candies that come in several colors and varieties, including cherry, strawberry, orange, lemon, and lime.
 Popular varieties are Tropical Typhoon, Berry Blast and Jolly Joes.
 Each candy has 7 calories, 0 grams of fat, and approximately 1 gram of sugar.
 The candy is kosher and gluten-free.

 They are similar to Hot Tamales, another candy introduced by the same manufacturer in 1950, though they are not spicy.